cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 Not all headsets may have an OpenXR runtime.
 Headsets like the Index which run natively through SteamVR may not see a performance increase.

+If you are using an Oculus headset or a headset that has its own dedicated OpenXR runtime, it is recommended to switch to the runtime provided by your headset manufacturer, e.g. the Oculus OpenXR runtime for Oculus headsets.
+Using SteamVR as the runtime is only recommended if your headset does not have a dedicated runtime, or are using something like Virtual Desktop.

 ## OpenXR Pitfalls
 * There is no wrist overlay for modifying VR settings yet
 * Modifying controller bindings is not as expressive as OpenVR